EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

       # Organize branches : Main -> Dev -> Others by alphabetical
       $sortedBranchesToUpdate = Get-SortedBranches -Branches $branchesToUpdate

+      # Show separator only if there is more than 1 branch to process
+      $shouldShowSeparator = ($sortedBranchesToUpdate.Count -gt 1)

       # Track repository state
       $repoIsInSafeState = $true